 FAQs

-Acceptable Tan Delta Values for Insulation Testing?
+What Are the Acceptable Tan Delta Values for Insulation Testing?

-Tan Delta Limits for Power Transformer Diagnostics?
+What Are Tan Delta Limits for Transformer Oil?

-Tan Delta Trending for Predictive Maintenance?
+How Does Tan Delta Testing Help Predictive Maintenance?